iwoork/homeforpup/docs/features/PUPPY_KENNEL_INTEGRATION_SUMMARY.md

 # Puppy Kennel Integration Summary

 ## Overview
-Successfully implemented a shared UI component system for displaying available puppies with kennel information instead of breeder information, maintaining the current design while making it reusable between adopter-app and breeder-app.
+Successfully implemented a shared UI component system for displaying available puppies with kennel information instead of breeder information, maintaining the current design while making it reusable between dog-parent-app and breeder-app.

 ## What Was Implemented